forcedotcom/phoenix/README.md

 To install a pre-built phoenix, use these directions:

 * Download and expand the latest phoenix-[version]-install.tar from [download page](https://github.com/forcedotcom/phoenix/wiki/Download)
-* Remove any prior phoenix-[version].jar installed on any HBase region server.
+* Remove prior phoenix-[version].jar from every HBase region server.
 * Add the phoenix-[version].jar to the classpath of every HBase region server.
 An easy way to do this is to copy it into the HBase lib directory.
 * Restart all region servers.
-* Remove any prior phoenix-[version]-client.jar from the classpath of any Phoenix client.
+* Remove prior phoenix-[version]-client.jar from the classpath of any Phoenix client.
 * Add the phoenix-[version]-client.jar to the classpath of any Phoenix client.

 Alternatively, you can build it yourself using maven by following these [build instructions](https://github.com/forcedotcom/Phoenix/wiki#wiki-building).